Skip to main content

 Explanatory Note 4

 Demonstrating does not have to include a performance of an item.
-The features only need to be represented in some way, physically or visually, that shows understanding of their characteristics.
+The features only need to be represented in a way that shows understanding of their characteristics.

 Explanatory Note 5